Music Hall of Williamsburg

-Music Hall of Williamsburg (formerly Northsix) is a New York City venue located at 66 North 6th Street in the Williamsburg neighborhood of Brooklyn.
-The venue is operated by The Bowery Presents, a group stemming from Bowery Ballroom.
-It has a capacity of 650 people and has shows on most nights of the week.
+Music Hall of Williamsburg (formerly Northsix) is a music venue located at 66 North 6th Street in the Williamsburg neighborhood of Brooklyn in New York City.
+The venue is operated by The Bowery Presents, a group stemming from Bowery Ballroom that was bought by AEG in 2017.
+The Music Hall of Williamsburg has a capacity of 650 people and has shows on most nights of the week.

 History

 The venue opened in the spring of 2001 as Northsix, and was one of the first of a wave of music venues to open in Brooklyn.
 Prior to the opening of Northsix, Manhattan was the primary borough in New York City where indie rock, underground, cutting-edge or avant-garde rock concerts were held.
 Northsix maintained an eclectic booking schedule and hosted countless notable music/comedy performances.

 Northsix was named Best New Rock Club in 2002 by The Village Voice, as well as Best Rock Club and Best Williamsburg Music Venue in 2002 by a New York Press reader's poll.
 In 2003, Northsix was the location that was filmed for the opening scene of the 2003 Richard Linklater film School of Rock.